signdrive/parking-angel/WEBHOOK_DEBUG_GUIDE.md

 This guide explains how to set up and troubleshoot the Stripe webhook for subscription management in ParkAlgo.

+## Issue Identified

+After investigation, we've found an issue with the subscription tier mapping between Stripe and the database:

+1. Stripe uses these tiers:
+   - `navigator`
+   - `pro_parker`
+   - `fleet_manager`

+2. But the database enum uses these values:
+   - `free`
+   - `premium`
+   - `pro`
+   - `enterprise`

+The webhook handler includes code that maps between these values, but we found there were inconsistencies with the database constraints.

 ## Setup Steps

 1. **Set up environment variables**